 The State of Maine has four current use programs which offer the property owner a reduction in their assessed value: Farmland, Open Space, Tree Growth, and working waterfront.
 All four programs are administered by the municipal tax assessor.
 Applications must be filed on or before April 1st to be considered for that fiscal year.
 Certain criteria must be met to be eligible for each program and any future change in the use of the land will cause disqualification resulting in a penalty.
 Please see below for more information on each program.

 In the Farmland Use program, the property owner is required to have at least five contiguous acres in their tract of land.
 The land must be used for farming, agriculture or horticulture and can include woodland and wasteland.
 Additionally, the tract must contribute at least $2,000 gross income from farming activities each year.

 The Department of Agriculture prepares a valuation guideline for the municipality, which results from studies based on suggested values using a correlation from income stream and market data attributable to agricultural enterprise.

 If the property no longer qualifies as a farmland tract, then a penalty will be assessed.
 The penalty is equal to the taxes that would have been paid in the last five years if the property had not been in farmland, less the taxes that were originally assessed, plus any interest on that balance.

-Please see Bulletin 20 for more information concerning the Farmland Use program.
+Please see Bulletin 20 (PDF) for more information concerning the Farmland Use program.

 The tract must be preserved or restricted in use to provide a public benefit.
 Benefits recognized include public recreation, scenic resources, game management, and wildlife habitat.